jrdegbe/thamesthrive-api/docs/qa/code/plugins1.md

 - Metadata information such as the plugin name, description, icon, group, and documentation details including inputs and outputs descriptions.

-By using this code template, you can create your own Tracardi plugins that generate passwords or perform other custom actions with configurable settings.
+By using this code template, you can create your own ThamesThrive plugins that generate passwords or perform other custom actions with configurable settings.

 ---